 Amanda McIntire first began practicing yoga almost 20 years ago.
 It wasn’t until recovering from an injury, however, that she truly experienced the transformative power of yoga.
 She is RYT-200 certified with the Yoga Alliance and specializes in teaching beginners.
 Amanda believes that everyone can benefit from yoga practice – regardless of experience or physical ability.
 Her supportive, down-to-earth approach allows students to grow comfortable and confident as they work toward creating their own practice.

 Rebecca Starks has taught topical literature and poetry workshops for OLLI since 2014; she has a PhD in English from Stanford University and a BA in English from Yale University.
-She is the author of the poetry collections Time Is Always Now, a finalist for the 2019 Able Muse Book Award, and Fetch, Muse, forthcoming in the fall of 2020.
-Her poems and short fiction have appeared in Baltimore Review, Valparaiso Review, Ocean State Review, Slice Literary, Crab Orchard Review, Tahoma Literary Review, and elsewhere.
-She is a co-founder of Mud Season Review and on the board of Sundog Poetry Center.
+She is the author of the poetry collections Fetch Muse (Able Muse Press 2021) and Time Is Always Now (a finalist for the 2019 Able Muse Book Award), and the recipient of Rattle’s 2018 Neil Postman Award for Metaphor.

 Jeffrey A. Trumbower, Ph.D.
 (University of Chicago), Professor of Religious Studies at Saint Michael’s College since 1989, also former Academic Dean at Saint Michael’s 2005-2014.